jordandoan/webapi-challenge/README.md

 - [ ] What can the API return to help clients know if a request was successful?
 - A status code, 200 or 201.
 - [ ] How can we partition our application into sub-applications?
-- Using the Router function bundled with Express, which help can create different endpoint easier.
+- Using the Router function bundled with Express, which can help create different endpoints easier.

 ## Project Setup